jonathangaldino/jonathangaldino/README.md

 ## Goals for 2022

 For this year, I want to improve my abilities in terms of software design, and my communication skills.
+Everything on this section is aligned with my major goal: to be **financially free** :money_with_wings:

 - [x] Fully read a book
-- [ ] Improve my communication skills (writing and speaking)
+- [ ] Improve my communication skills
 - [ ] Improve my English proficiency
+- [ ] Design and launch a tool to help beginner investors automatize their lives in some way

 <details>
   <summary><b>:books: Me & books — the history</b></summary>